Islamic view of the Trinity: Interpretation

 Similarly, verse can be read as a rejection of Jesus' divinity.
 It is worth noting that in explaining these verses, early Muslim Quranic commentators noted that "the Christian 'three' was an internal characteristic of the godhead... rather than a series of external beings placed together with God."

 Some Muslim commentators believe as referring to Mary as part of the Christian Trinity referring to the worship of both Jesus and Mary as gods.
 (Note: Muslim apologists argue that the commentators are referring only to a certain Christian sect and not to all of them.)
-Critics use this to argue that the Quran's author was mistaken about orthodox Christian beliefs, wherein Mary is a human and the third part of the Trinity is the Holy Spirit.
+Critics use this to argue that the Quran's author was mistaken about orthodox Christian beliefs, wherein Mary is a human, and the third person of the Trinity is the Holy Spirit.